 Keeping Bread Fresh

-Remember!
-There are no preservatives, additives, dextrose or other ingredients to prolong the shelf like of your freshly made goods, so below are a few tips in making it last, unless you eat it !
+No preservatives, additives (such as gums), emulsifiers, dextrose or other ingredients have been added to prolong the shelf life of your freshly made breads & treats.
+Below are a few tips in making it last, unless you devour it !

 After 48 hrs, slice your bread for convenience and freeze for up to 3 months.
 All of the breads freeze really well and can be popped right in the toaster from the freezer or thawed first.

-Prolonging the shelf life of your Keto Buns
+Prolonging the shelf life of your Specific Breads & Baked Goods

-Keto buns including the Hamburger and Hot Dog buns can be stored in their bag for a couple days on the counter, 5 days in the refrigerator or frozen.
+Dinner Rolls including Hamburger and Hot Dog buns can be stored in their bag for a couple days on the counter, up to 5 days in the refrigerator or frozen.
 These freeze really well.

 Cookies keep up to 5 days in an air tight container before freezing.

-Crackers keep in their craft bag for up to 5-7 days, then if you would like to transfer them to an air-tight container, they can stay pretty crisp for a couple of weeks.
+Crackers keep in their craft bag for a couple of days, I would transfer them to an air-tight container where they can stay pretty crisp for a couple of weeks.
 (I find it hard to keep any crackers around to last this long)